telerik/winforms-docs/track-and-status-controls/trackbar/customization.md

 slug: winforms/track-and-status-controls/trackbar/customization
 tags: customization
 published: True
-position: 4
+position: 5
 ---

 # Customization

 ##

 RadTrackBar introduces TickFormatting and LableFormatting events in order to facilitate the standard customization through the element tree of the control.
 Below you will find a scenario that will increase your knowledge about RadTrackBar's API.
 Basically, we will customize RadTrackBar to use it as a  selection tool for dates in a month:
-        #_[C#]_

 {{source=..\SamplesCS\TrackAndStatus\TrackBar\TrackBarCustomization.cs region=calendarExample}}
 {{source=..\SamplesVB\TrackAndStatus\TrackBar\TrackBarCustomization.vb region=calendarExample}}